memoran3/FC-Processing/README.md

 # Processing Fluorcam data for Tcrit and T50
 ### Written by Madeline Moran
-#### last updated on July 2, 2025 by MM
+#### last updated on December 17, 2025 by MM

+## IMPORTANT UPDATE:
+As of 12/17/25, there is now a Shiny app to help streamline this data processing workflow.
+To learn how to use the app, please follow the README in the `shiny_app` directory.
+Running the Shiny app can completely replace using this code manually, they do the same thing, and the app has a better user interface.
+Special thank you to Ana Rowley for creating this app, and to Jessica Guo for adivisng on it!
+Please contact me if you run into problems with the app.

 ## Background
 This code is based on processing steps outlined in [Arnold et al. 2021](https://doi.org/10.1071/FP20344), refined by Owen Atkin's lab, then modified by Madeline Moran (referring to previous code and work done by Jessica Guo and Madeline Moran).
 This repository provides a workflow for automating detection of thermal limits in high-throughput chlorophyll imaging fluorescence using a closed FluorCam and TR2000 thermoregulator (Photon System Instruments, Drásov, Czech Republic).
 The final outputs include a CSV file with Date, Run, Sample ID, Tcrit, Tcrit standard error, T50, the upper and lower bounds used in the code (xlow, xhigh), and the threshold used to trim the raw FC data (maxthreshold).
 This code will also create a folder with all of the plots for one run, and the plots will include the original raw FC curve, the trimmed curve, the breakpoint regression to cacluate Tcrit, and a green square indicating T50.

 ## How to use "FC-Processing.R"
-1. Download `Tcrit Processing 2024.R` from GitHub and move to an empty directory where only FluorCam data is processed.
-This code will create new directories here when necessary, so it is better to start with a folder that can be completely dedicated to this data processing.
-Open these files in a new R project.
+1. Clone or download this repository from GitHub and move all files to an empty directory where only FluorCam data is processed.
+Open the `FC-Processing.Rproj` file and open the `FC-Processing.R` (and `Combine-Files.R` if relevant) within that project.
+The processing code will create new directories wherever the project is saved when necessary, so it is more streamlined to start with a folder that can be completely dedicated to this data processing.

-2. This code is separated into two main sections:
+2. `FC-Processing.R` is separated into two main sections:

 -  `RUN ONCE` section are for lines of code that need to be executed on the first run, but do not need to be ran again if processing more than one FC .txt file.
 This section includes library initializing, creating necessary directories if they don't already exist, and establishing two custom functions.